Philip Francis Murphy: Auxiliary Bishop of Baltimore

 On January 11, 1976, Murphy was appointed as an auxiliary bishop of Baltimore and titular bishop of Tacarata by Pope Paul VI.
 He received his episcopal consecration on February 29, 1976, from Archbishop William Donald Borders at the Cathedral of Mary Our Queen in Baltimore, with Shehan and Bishop Thomas Austin Murphy serving as co-consecrators.
 In addition to his episcopal duties, he served as vicar general of the archdiocese and vicar to Catholics in Maryland's western counties of Howard, Carroll, Frederick, Washington, Allegany, and Garrett.

 Active in interfaith dialogue, Murphy worked improve relations between Catholics and Jews.
 He served as a board member of the Interfaith Alliance, an organization of Christian and Jewish leaders from across the nation.
 In 1989, he co-founded Interfaith Housing of Western Maryland, an organization dedicated to developing safe and adequate housing for Western Maryland's rural poor.
-Within the National Conference of Catholic Bishops, he served as a member of the Doctrine Committee (1976 – 1979), the Priestly Life & Ministry Committee (1976 – 1982), the Pastoral Research & Practices Committee (1976 – 1980), the Vocations Committee (1977 – 1980) and the Committee on Women in Society and in the Church (1978 – 1990).
+Within the National Conference of Catholic Bishops, Murphey served as a member of the Doctrine Committee (1976 – 1979), the Priestly Life & Ministry Committee (1976 – 1982), the Pastoral Research & Practices Committee (1976 – 1980), the Vocations Committee (1977 – 1980) and the Committee on Women in Society and in the Church (1978 – 1990).